What does ‘Provider of Last Resort’ mean?

 Are there any exemptions to the process?

-• If the customer’s premises is connected to Essential Energy’s distribution network and is in the ACT, Queensland, or Victoria.
+- If the customer’s premises is or will be connected to Essential Energy’s distribution network and is located in the ACT, Queensland, or Victoria.

-Essential Energy is exempt from complying with certain ring fencing obligations for services provided from regional offices, which are defined by the AER as those that have fewer than 25,000 connection points within a 100km radius of the office.
+Regionally exempt offices those that have fewer than 25,000 connection points within a 100km radius of the office.

-When you submit a POLR form or a ROSW form, Essential Energy will assess whether your job request satisfies the regional office exemption or is in the ACT, Queensland, or Victoria.
+When you submit a POLR form or a ROSW form, Essential Energy will assess whether your job request is in a regionally exempt area or is in the ACT, Queensland, or Victoria.
 If so, Essential Energy will contact you for further details.

 Where are the contestable work requests advertised?